IlyaMatsievskiy/Credit_scoring/README.md

 # Credit Scoring Project

+---

+**If you want to read the description in Russian, open README_ru or credit_scoring.ipynb**

+---

 This README describes the steps taken for data preprocessing, training machine learning models, and evaluating their performance for a credit scoring project.
-If you want to read the description in Russian, open README_ru or credit_scoring.ipynb.

 ---